Sunday, July 21 – Tuesday, July 23, 2019

-The interior of the lookout was in good shape, although we were disappointed to discover that the windows had no screens.
+This lookout was built in 1939.
+The interior was in good shape, although we were disappointed to discover that the windows had no screens.
 That meant we could keep the windows closed against the bugs (resulting in a hot and stuffy cabin), or open the windows for a breeze and have lots of bugs:

 The old phone is still here, from the pre-radio days when lookouts communicated via phone line strung through the forest: